Account Info

 IPO lockup expiration

-Once the lock-up period ends, which also called expiration, most trading restrictions are removed.
+Once the lock-up period ends, which is also called expiration, most trading restrictions are removed.

 While stocks tend to sell-off ahead of a lock-up expiration, they don't necessarily continue the selling pressure in all cases.
-If the pre-expiration sell-off is too dramatic, it can often cause a short squeeze on expiration day as short-sellers look to cover their shares with hopes to lock in profits or cut losses.
+If the pre-expiration sell-off is too dramatic, it can often cause a short squeeze on expiration day as short-sellers look to cover their shares with hopes of locking in profits or cutting losses.

 Source: Investopedia